You are here

 Prerequisite(s): Completion of two Information Technology (IT) or Information Systems and Technology (IST) concentration electives

-Affords students the opportunity to enhance self-realization and direction by integrating classroom study with experience in vocational learning situations.
-Requires development of a study plan to identify the student's professional goals and to demonstrate how these goals can be furthered through an internship experience.
-Includes regular meetings in which students discuss issues and business problems related to their work experience, and defend proposed solutions before fellow students and the internship coordinator.
+This course affords students the opportunity to enhance self-realization and direction by integrating classroom study with experience in vocational learning situations.
+It requires development of a study plan to identify students' professional goals and to demonstrate how these goals can be furthered through an internship experience.
+This course includes regular meetings in which students discuss issues and business problems related to their work experience, and defend proposed solutions before fellow students and the internship coordinator.

 CS753 Business Intelligence Methods and Technologies